shibowie/two-Girls-one-Charm/README.md

 The idea is a fictional company run by two girls that you can hire to help banish all kinds of supernatural phenomena.
 Think Ghostbusters meets Supernatural.

+Existing pages (for now):
+Home,
+About Us,
+Contact